stacklok/codegate-docs/docs/toolhive/how-to/client-configuration.md

 ---
 title: Client configuration
 description:
-  How to configure AI assistant clients to work with ToolHive MCP servers.
+  How to configure AI agent clients to work with ToolHive MCP servers.
 sidebar_position: 40
 ---

-This guide shows you how to configure AI assistant clients to work with ToolHive MCP servers.
+ToolHive can automatically configure supported AI clients to work with MCP servers.
+This guide explains how to set up and manage client configurations for ToolHive.

-## Prerequisites

-Before you begin, make sure you have:

-- ToolHive installed
-- At least one supported client installed (VS Code with Copilot, Cursor, or Roo Code)

 ## Understanding client configuration